bajariyakrutik/jenkinsDemo/README.md

 # JenkinsDemo
-This is a demo for gihub an jenkins integration
+This is a demo for github and jenkins integration
-This is a demo